fmontesi/fmontesi.github.io/_posts/2020-09-30-service-oriented-programming-languages.md

 ## Access points

 A service exposes its APIs to clients by means of _access points_, which define how the service can be reached by messages.
-In Jolie, an access point is defined by using the keyword `inputPort`.
+In Jolie, an access point is created by using the keyword `inputPort`.
 To define an access point, we must state:
 1. The **location** at which clients can reach the service.
 2. The transport **protocol** that clients should use to communicate.
 3. The **interfaces** (that is, the APIs) that can be accessed.